mxcheung/simplecab/README.md

 - [Simple apache commons CLI](http://www.thinkplexx.com/blog/simple-apache-commons-cli-example-java-command-line-arguments-parsing)

 ### What is this repository for? ###

-* Service to process query cab trips from csv.
 * 1.0.0

 ### How do I get set up? ###